 I’ve spent all that time and money filling the pool, so why on earth would I want to drain it?
 Some causes for draining the swimming pool include: moving the pool to a new location, excessively dirty liners, maintenance issues, or replacing pool liners that are torn or damaged.

-Another common reason people drain their above ground pools is to store them away during the icy winter months, as frozen water can damage pool motors and liners.
+Another common reason people drain their above ground pools is to store them away during the icy winter months (especially for brands like Intex), as frozen water can damage pool motors and liners.
 You can winterize the pool and keep it up during the winter months, but some pool owners choose to take it down instead.

 If the pool water becomes murky due to improper chemical balance, it is sometimes easier to just drain the water and start again.
 If that’s the case for you, head over to my article on how to clean your drained above ground pool.